-Six module "postcards" (6 x 7.5%, outcomes A, B, C, D, E, F and G)
+Three sets of two module "postcards" (6 x 7.5% = 45%, outcomes A, B, C, D, E, F and G)

-The course has ten modules.
-Each week there is both directed and informal discussion of the module content and a "postcard" activity.
-You will prepare a total of six 500-word "postcards" for six course modules.
+The course has ten content modules.
+Each week there is both directed and informal discussion of the module content and a "postcard" research-and-report activity.
+You will prepare a 500-word "postcard" for two course modules in each of three theme areas (or sections).
 (Note, the outcomes supported will vary per week and topic.)

-The postcards are due to be posted on Thursdays each week.
-You may choose which ones you do but you must do two from each theme area, that is, among Modules 2, 3 and 4, another two in the next three modules, 5, 6 and 7, and a final two in the three remaining modules, 8, 9 and 10.
+The postcards are due to be posted on Thursdays each week and the grading deadline for a postcard is midnight course time on Saturdays.

+You may choose which ones you do but you must do two from each of three theme areas, that is, among Modules 2, 3 and 4, another two in the next three modules, 5, 6 and 7, and a final two in the three remaining modules, 8, 9 and 10.